Ether One: Reception

-Ether One received "generally favorable" reviews from critics, according to the review aggregator Metacritic, with an average score of 82/100 for the PC version and 75/100 for the PlayStation 4 version.
+Ether One received "generally favorable" reviews from critics, according to the review aggregator website Metacritic, with an average score of 82/100 for the PC version and 75/100 for the PlayStation 4 version.
 Reviewers frequently praised the game's atmosphere and immersive experience.
 Sam Prell of Joystiq highlighted the haunting quality of the environments, and favourably compared the game's narrative structure to the 1939 film The Wizard of Oz.
 Kotaku noted that Ether One evoked the feel of a '90s adventure game.
 Richard Cobbett of IGN admired how the game crafted a "hauntingly cryptic atmosphere", gradually revealing the town of Pinwheel for exploration.

 The narrative, however, divided critics.
 Cobbett felt that the story's fragmented and confusing delivery suited the central theme of dementia and its unfolding revelations.
 Phil Goins of Geeks Under Grace also noted the game's occasional detachment, attributing this to its cumbersome puzzle-solving mechanics.
 Angus Morrison of PC Gamer described the narrative as a "tragic saga of dementia, death, and industrial decline" that players discover rather than are told.
 However, Morrison criticized the ending as unnecessary.
 Prell offered both praise and criticism, noting that while the plot occasionally dropped threads, it was cohesive enough to make players empathize with the Restorer's plight.
 Chris Priestman of Kill Screen called the story "very Dickensian," while John Walker of Rock Paper Shotgun observed that the puzzles began as fulfilling and grounded but became more obtuse and dull as the game progressed.

 The game was compared to Myst by several reviewers.

 Many reviewers compared the game to the 1993 puzzle game Myst.
 Morrison noted that Ether Ones puzzles were less challenging, suggesting that when players were stumped, they were often missing the obvious, which he described as the "Holy Grail" for an adventure puzzle game.
 Game Revolution asserted that Ether One was closer to Myst in style and execution than any other game.
 The game's portrayal of dementia was also well-received.
 Joey Thurmond of Push Square commended the game for educating players about the condition while remaining entertaining.
 Michael Thomsen of The New Yorker appreciated the game's mechanics, which simulated cognitive degradation by encouraging "hoarding".
 However, he also remarked on the difficulty of balancing accurate portrayals of conditions with engaging gameplay, suggesting the game offered limited new insights into dementia.
 Hansen of Destructoid praised the simulation of the condition, describing the game's approach as a reverse Eternal Sunshine of the Spotless Mind.
 He also praised its lack of violence, noting that with the absence of weapons, Ether One differed from other exploratory games like The Stanley Parable or Gone Home.
 Robert Workman of GameCrate criticized the slow pacing of certain puzzles, stating they were drawn out to the point of frustration, and lamented the absence of a hint system.
 Goins criticised the game's graphics but praised its sound and art direction.
 Corey Motley of GameCritics.com found the environments confusingly large due to the lack of an in-game map.